Governor Shapiro Announces $2.5 Million PA SITES Investment in Westmoreland County to Attract Business and Jobs to Western Pennsylvania

 “These proactive investments in pad-ready sites indicate what’s possible when the state steps forward to win projects,” said Matt Smith, Chief Growth Officer of the Allegheny Conference on Community Development.
 “A robust PA SITES program will increase our inventory of ready sites, expedite landing deals, and usher in a new wave of investment in industries where we have a competitive advantage.
 We ask lawmakers on both sides of the aisle to work together with the Shapiro administration to move the PA SITES program forward so that we can compete effectively against other states for investment.”

-For more information on the PA SITES program, visit DCED’s website.
-For more information on how the Governor’s proposed budget will create economic opportunity for all Pennsylvanians, visit shapirobudget.pa.gov.
+For more information on how the Governor’s proposed budget will create economic opportunity for all Pennsylvanians, visit Governor Josh Shapiro’s Budget website.

+For more information about PA Sites program or the Department of Community and Economic Development, visit DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, X, and LinkedIn.

 MEDIA CONTACT: